 Which is where the Blackburn Wayside Multi-Tool comes in.
 Unlike other multi tools on the market, its design incorporates a range of detachable hex keys in 2, 2.5, 3, 4 and 5mm sizes, all of which stow snuggly away in a plastic tray, marked with each size.
 Even better, they’re ball ended, which really helps in reaching those tricky angles, keeping trailside frustration at bay.
 Nice!

 A good chain breaker is crucial for any multi-tool.
-This one works well, and is compatible with 7-11 speed chains.
-It also features spoke wrenches, and niftily, a disk pad spreader and a Presta valve core remover for tubeless setups.
+This one works well and is compatible with 7-11 speed chains – again, it’s just the shape of the tool that makes a little uncomfortable to use.
+The Wayside also features spoke wrenches, and niftily, a disk pad spreader and a Presta valve core remover for tubeless setups.
 Tucking discreetly away, a chain assembly hook makes fixing broken links a good deal less mucky than holding a greasy chain in your hands.

 Last but not least, the Wayside Multi-Tool even includes a serrated knife that locks into place.
 Being on the short side, it’s not as good as a separate blade of course, or as easy to clean.
 But I’m not complaining it’s there, given my propensity for packing tortillas and a block of cheese when I ride.